Egyptian Universities See Boom in Foreign Students

 A massive increase in both non-Egyptian Arab students and other foreign students in recent years has been a real boom for public universities in Egypt.
 These institutions benefit both from higher fees paid by those students, and from an enhanced academic standing thanks to the talent they attract from abroad.
 And the students themselves benefit from an affordable education in a diverse range of subjects.

 “Tuition and accommodation here in Egypt cannot be compared with elsewhere,” said Mustafa Hurriyah, a third-year Syrian medical student who studies at Assiut University.
-Hurriyah previously live in Saudi Arabia, but was unable to complete his undergraduate studies there.
+Hurriyah previously lived in Saudi Arabia, but was unable to complete his undergraduate studies there.
 “The study costs are just too expensive [there] for non-citizens,” he said.
 Admission to public universities in the Gulf countries is reserved for citizens only, and fees at private universities are very high.

 By contrast, Egypt’s public universities are open to non-citizens, though they do pay twice the tuition, and must do so in a hard currency (U.S. dollars or British pounds).
 Exceptions are made for students from Syria, Sudan and Libya because of the ongoing conflicts in those countries; these students can pay their fees in Egyptian pounds, which can make tuition more affordable.
 But even at double the fees, the cost of study at an Egyptian university remains much lower than in other Arab countries (see also a related article: Qatar’s Private Universities Are the Most Expensive in the Region).